doingwebthings/Slate/readme.md

 `/client`: this is a yeoman webapp. uses grunt and bower. the dist folder is also the template-folder for slim

-If you don´t need a dedicated client just delete the client dir and adjust the path to xour templates in index.php `$app->config('templates.path', './client/dist');`.
-The directory `dist` is created by grunt when you build the app.

 If you use the client directory with the provided files, make sure to run these commands after cloning the repository:

 1. `npm install`
 2. `bower install` or `bower update`
 3. `grunt` or `grunt build`

+##You don´t want a fancy app with a nice workflow provided by yeoman?
+If you don´t need a dedicated client just delete the client dir and adjust the path to your templates in index.php `$app->config('templates.path', './client/dist');`.
+The directory `dist` is created by grunt when you build the app.
+Now you can just create a directory for your template files and use these.

 ####Todo